TommLawrence/Weather-App/README.md

 To use the Weather Information App, follow the steps below:

-Clone or download the project from the GitHub repository: Weather Information App.
+Clone or download the project from the GitHub repository: https://github.com/TommLawrence/Weather-App.git

 Open the project in your preferred Java IDE (Integrated Development Environment).